Neuroscience, BS

 • Cognitive neuroscience: How does brain activity underlie our thoughts and emotions?

-• Systems neuroscience: How do the billions of neurons work together?
+• Systems and computational neuroscience: How do the billions of neurons work together?

 In addition to reviewing the guidelines in the Concurrent Program Options section below, students interested in pursuing concurrent or second baccalaureate degrees in The College of Liberal Arts and Sciences are advised to visit The College's website for more information and requirements.